 The lower falls are home of the Monroe Street Dam, the longest-running hydroelectric facility in Washington state.

 Further up the park trail, we meet Mountain Sheep.
 Ken Spiering created this sheep sculpture for Riverfront Park with Spokane Art School students.

 The Howard Street Bridge will complete the loop back to Canada Island.

-This is just part of the things to see and do near Riverfront Park.
+This is just part of the things to see and do near Spokane Falls and Riverfront Park.
 If you have time, visit the IMAX, rent a bike, get something to eat nearby and picnic in the park.
 The park also has the Spokane Falls SkyRide, which is a gondola ride over the falls.
-Unfortunately it was closed for the 2017 season, but should reopen in 2018.
+Unfortunately not open for the 2017 season, it will reopen in 2018.

 Enjoyed seeing the photos, looks like a nice place to visit.
 Would like to tour the power plant.